uviclibraries/rstudio-intermediate/act-3.md

   the residuals around the fitted line (i.e. their variance) is the same for the entire range of the predictor variable.
 To inspect that, you can plot a scatter plot of standardized residuals versus fitted values.
-The standardized residuals are just teh residuals standardized by their standard deviation, which makes comparison between models and identification of outlines easier, but you don’t need to worry much about that here.
 Mainly, you want to check if this plot has a flat line, which would tell you the residuals have the same variance same across the model.

 ``` r
 # Plot Q-Q plot of the residuals